 After they were cut, we colored them with markers.
 We used markers because we wanted to see the colors swirl in the water.

 Fold the flower petals into the center.
 You do not want to fold them tightly, just a loose fold or they will not open as well.
 Don’t press the creases too tight.
+You can also add in a little surprise extra paper shape inside the folded flower.
+See what I mean in the video below.

 Fill a bowl or other large container with a few inches of water.
 We used a plastic bin so we could do lots at once.